On the numerical approximation of the distance to singularity for matrix-valued functions: Introduction

 The paper is organized as follows.
-In Section \ref{sec:Movitating example}, we introduce a motivating example arising in delay differential equations, which stresses the importance of having a method capable to detect the numerical singularity, with particular emphasis on the presence of small delay $\tau$.
+In Section \ref{sec:Movitating example}, we introduce a motivating example arising in delay differential equations, which stresses the importance of having a method capable to detect the numerical singularity, with particular emphasis on the presence of small delay $\tau$, and, moreover, in Subsection \ref{subsec:overview}, we illustrate the overview of our contribution.
 Section \ref{sec:problem setting} provides the formulation of the problem.
 The main notions and definitions are introduced in this section, together with the rephrasing of the problem into an optimization one, and a few results provided by \cite{AustinTref2014} and \cite{TrefWeid} on recall.
 In Section \ref{sec:Two-level approach}, we propose a new method for the numerical approximation of the distance to singularity for general entire matrix-valued functions.
 In Section \ref{sec:Extension to structured}, we extend the method to structured matrix-valued functions and specialize the results provided in Section \ref{sec:Two-level approach}.
 Since the class of matrix polynomials is included in the general class we study, Section \ref{sec:comparison_matrix_pol} provides a new point of view, potentially more efficient, on the computation of the distance to singularity for the polynomial case, with a comparison with the approach in \cite{GnazzoGugl}.
-A careful analysis of the computational issues connected with the numerical implementation of the new method is provided in Section \ref{sec:Computational issues}, and finally few numerical examples are provided in Section \ref{sec:Numerical examples matrix valued}.
+A careful analysis of the computational issues connected with the numerical implementation of the new method is provided in Section \ref{sec:Computational issues}, and finally a few numerical examples are provided in Section \ref{sec:Numerical examples matrix valued}.